 First: Review algorithm updates / other AHA/ILCOR science changes.
-Pass online test.
+Pass online ACLS recertification test.
 Get provider card.

 Second (optional): Complete a skills test at a local testing center or with a supervisor at your current company.
 Receive a completed skills form.

-Our course includes everything you need to know.
-Also, this course respects that you are a health care profession who has done this course before!
+Our course includes everything you need to learn for your required job training.
+Also, this course respects that you are a health care professional who has done this course before!
 So we make it simple by putting the new material first and then reinforcing the concepts as you go.
 Everything is broken into sections and you can study at your own pace.
 There is no time limit, it is just simple web pages that you can pull up from anywhere.

 We know ACLS can be stressful!
 Do it in the privacy of your own home and don't be afraid to ask questions!
 We want you to enjoy this course and LEARN.
 You have three attempts to pass the exam and you can also call or email us with questions.